simcesplatform/LogReader/api.md

 # API

-The reader implements the following API described below.
-This API definition is a work in progress.
-It is based on uncertain assumptions about the way the data would be used, what is the message data structure in particular how timeseries are stored, and what are the query capabilities of the MongoDB database where messages are stored.
-Changes in these assumptions may require changes to the API definition.
+LogReader implements the following API described below.

 The following notation is used to document request parameters and members of JSON objects in response and request bodies: